Instanton bundles on the flag variety F(0,1,2): Jumping rational curves

-for $j=0,\ldots,l$, i.e. we have all the possible splittings.\\ The family of strictly semistable bundles given by the other extension behave analogously. \end{proposition} \begin{proof} Restricting the short exact sequence (\ref{stabquad}) that defines $\sE$ to an smooth conic $C$, we see that $\sE_{|C}\cong\sO_{C}^2$.
+for $j=0,\ldots,l$, i.e. we have all the possible splittings.\\ The family of properly semistable bundles given by the other extension behaves analogously. \end{proposition} \begin{proof} Restricting the short exact sequence (\ref{stabquad}) that defines $\sE$ to an smooth conic $C$, we see that $\sE_{|C}\cong\sO_{C}^2$.
 On the other hand, suppose that $C=L_1\cup L_2$ with each of the $L_i$ belonging to one of the two families of lines on $F$.
 Then for the suitable $L_i$ we have

 Then the sequence should split and $\sE_{L_i}\cong\sO_{L_i}(l)\oplus \sO_{L_i}(-l)$.
 For the other line, the corresponding exact sequence can have central term $\sE_{|L_j}\cong\sO_{L_j}(-a)\oplus \sO_{L_j}(a)$ for any $0\leq a\leq l$. \\